Frequently Asked Questions

 Remote Work Hub has an international audience so we use all of the different terms throughout the copy on our site.
 And on the job titles we simply use the term that the employer has used either in the job description or within the career section of their site to explain their staffing model.
 You will sometimes see 'work from home options' on job titles - this is when the employer has indicated in the job description (or elsewhere on their website) that they are open to giving people the flexibility to work from home, but it might be negotiable depending on experience.
 It's something candidates would need to discuss before or during interview.

 We take the human approach.
 Unlike many other job boards, and particularly those in the work-from-home niche, our team personally verifies each employer before posting their job vacancies on our site.
-We focus on quality, so you can rest assured there are no unrealistic opportunities, no under paying jobs, and most importantly, no scams.
+We focus on quality, not quantity.

 We assign jobs to this category if an employer has specified either on their careers page or on the original job posting itself that the job is completely location independent and open to candidates working from anywhere they choose.
 Often these companies already have teams working remotely around the world, embracing the future of work and working without geographical boundaries.
 These particular jobs are great for digital nomads, military or expat spouses who regularly relocate to different cities or countries, and anyone wanting to maintain a career while being mobile.
 However, you may still need to be a national from the country where the company is headquartered.
 This is not always the case, but we have found some employers prefer this.
 So please do your own due diligence when applying for jobs.